golemfactory/golem-architecture/arch-snapshot/arch.md

 *or* an HTTP resource.
 For the details of the GSB Transfer APIs, see [gftp implementation](https://github.com/golemfactory/yagna/tree/master/core/gftp).

-Additionally, some endpoints are exposed directly to the Requestor Agent, such as:
+Additionally, some GSB endpoints are exposed directly to the Requestor Agent, such as:
 - `Exec`
 - `GetExecBatchResults`